 Go for a simple heading style like flat panel tops or architectural ones like double pinch pleats, ripplefolds, or euro double pleats.
 These styles lend uniform folds but with a restrained indulgence in detailing.

 Amp up the relaxed feel further by adding cotton pompom trims or colorful ribbon trims at the lead edges.
 Keep the hardware sleek and for the most minimalistic setup, opt for a palette that blends into the space rather than stand out.
 Alternatively, you may also go for tracks that will disappear into the architecture and keep the orientation of the decor simple and minimalistic.

 Order Custom Curtains from Spiffy Spools

-We hope you enjoyed these styling ideas for puddled curtains and drapes!
-If you’re ready to dress your windows in one of these gorgeous looks, Spiffy Spools makes it easy to create custom curtains to your exact specifications.
+Puddled curtains are not a thing of the past – they are here and forever.
+And with this guide, we hope you have all the information and inspiration you need to style your puddled curtains and drapes most suitably for your home.
+If you’re ready to dress your windows in one of these gorgeous looks, Spiffy Spools makes it easy to order custom curtains to your exact specifications.
 Explore our site to find the perfect options for your space in any length—and don’t hesitate to contact us with any questions!